MaterializeInc/dbt-materialize/README.md

 ### Materializations

-Type | Supported? | Form in Materialize
+Type | Supported? | Details
 -----|------------|----------------
+view | :white_check_mark: | Creates a [view](https://materialize.com/docs/sql/create-view/#main).
+materializedview | :white_check_mark: | Creates a [materialized view](https://materialize.com/docs/sql/create-materialized-view/#main).
-table | :white_check_mark: | [materialized view](https://materialize.com/docs/sql/create-materialized-view/#main)
+table | :white_check_mark: | Creates a [materialized view](https://materialize.com/docs/sql/create-materialized-view/#main).
+(Actual table support pending [#5266](https://github.com/MaterializeInc/materialize/issues/5266))
-view | :white_check_mark: | [view](https://materialize.com/docs/sql/create-view/#main)
+ephemeral | :white_check_mark: | Executes queries using CTEs.
-incremental | :x: |:x:
+incremental | :x: | Use the `materializedview` materialization instead!
-ephemeral | :white_check_mark: | cte

-TL;DR: Use tables instead of incremental models when using Materialize as your data warehouse.

-Longer explanation:

-dbt's incremental models are valuable because they only spend your time and money transforming *new data* that has arrived in your data source.
+dbt's incremental models are valuable because they only spend your time and money transforming your new data as it arrives.
 Luckily, this is exactly what Materialize's materialized views were built to do!
-Better yet, our materialized views will always return up-to-date results without manual or configured refreshed.
+Better yet, our materialized views will always return up-to-date results without manual or configured refreshes.
 For more information, check out [our documentation](https://materialize.com/docs/).

 ### Seeds